 2. Like light we must expose and illuminate: All Christians must expose the darkness for what it is and all Christians must give spiritual direction and counsel to a world that possesses none.

-Perhaps we can describe these two activities as "evangelism" (preaching to the lost) and "discipleship" (teaching, equipping) .
+Perhaps we can describe these two activities as "evangelism" (preaching to the lost) and "discipleship" (teaching, equipping the believer).
 The church must not only be concerned with one or the other.
 The church must do both.

 And so it becomes evident what we have asserted so strongly last week.
 Jesus calls Christians towards a clear involvement in this world.